rjust/defects4j/framework/test/README.md

 ```
 ./jobs_cmd.pl ./test_mutation_cmd.sh | shuf | parallel -j20 --progress
 ```
-Running mutation analysis on all bugs (20 jobs in parallel) takes ~24h (a few bugs have a very long analysis time).
+Running mutation analysis on all bugs (20 jobs in parallel) takes up to ~24h.

+TODO: A few (Closure) bugs have a very long analysis time; we should prioritize these jobs in the shuffled job list to make sure they run first.

 ### Export command and exported properties
 ```